Crumbed/wordle-guesser/README.md

         pip install dataclasses

-After that: 4.
-Go to the file directory of `wordle_algorithm.py`.
+4. After that, go to the file directory of `wordle_algorithm.py`.
 Ex:

         C:\Desktop\Wordle-Guesser

 5. Open cmd and type: